Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems

-Figs. 8--9 shows the various scenarios of FCM topological structures for different time stages of FCM evolution to its ideal value.
+{}\fig{figure8} and \fig{figure9} show the various scenarios of the FCM topological structures for different time stages of FCM evolution to its ideal value.
 Here a graphic illustrations of topological fractal-cluster structures for various scenario and schemes of clusters and subclusters distributions are presented.
-It is shown an evolution from initial (nonideal) state to final (ideal) state of FC structure (for $n=6$ and for rotation angles $\varphi=20^{\circ}$ (\fig{figure8}) and $\varphi=72^{\circ}$(\fig{figure9})) for tree image stuctures.
+It is shown an evolution from an initial (nonideal) state to an final (ideal) state of the FC structure (for $n=6$ and for rotation angles $\varphi=20^{\circ}$ (\fig{figure8}) and $\varphi=72^{\circ}$(\fig{figure9})) for tree image stuctures.
 Circle squares (\fig{figure8}) and tree branches lengthes (\fig{figure9}) are equal corresponding cluster (subcluster) values.